- Our Activities ::

 Important Dates: Submissions and Major Meetings

-Subjects & Topicsancient city ancient comedy ancient Eygpt ancient Greece ancient Mesopotamian ancient Rome birth Braudel classical reception comedy corporeality daily life in antiquity dance drama elderly epigraphy feminism film and cinema Gender Studies gendered space Greek chorus homosociality justice masks miracle music orality & literacy performance performing arts popular culture prostitution reproduction revenge Roman city roman gladiators sanctuaries Second Sophistic sexual boundaries textiles the "female voice" The Body violence visual arts women in the women intellectuals
+Subjects & Topicsancient city ancient comedy ancient Eygpt ancient Greece ancient Mesopotamian ancient Rome birth Braudel classical reception comedy corporeality daily life in antiquity dance drama elderly epigraphy feminism film and cinema Gender Studies gendered space geography Greek chorus homosociality justice miracle music orality & literacy performance performing arts popular culture prostitution reproduction revenge Roman city roman gladiators sanctuaries Second Sophistic sexual boundaries textiles the "female voice" The Body violence visual arts women in the women intellectuals